 Ahhh, technology.
 It’s a great thing that has made so much of our daily lives easier, freeing us up to do the things we enjoy.
 This goes for home maintenance, too.

-Owning or renting a home and handling the upkeep in 2019 is a far cry from the way it was just a decade ago.
+Owning a home and handling the upkeep in 2019 is a far cry from the way it was just a decade ago.
 Why sweep when you can buy a robot to clean your floors for you?
 Why keep a grocery list on the fridge when you can tell your artificial intelligent assistant to add your items to your electronic list?

 Things like these and more make homeowner’s maintenance a walk in the park today for some things, but for others, you simply have to deal with the work necessary to avoid problems.
 But if you are a new homeowner or ready to tackle maintenance with a focus, what exactly do you need to be aware of?